mknnj/kube-apilibrary/README.md

 - “**port_mapping**”: a string \<nodePort1\>:\<containerPort1\>,\<nodePort2\>:\<containerPort2\>,... to expose container ports.

+- “**est_nhours**”: estimation of the duration of your job (in hours), must be >1.
+It will be adjusted at the end of the first epoch with profiling values

 Additionally, your container will automatically mount your dataset folders (/home/\<username\>/datasets) in /datasets